Seneca-ICTOER/OPS245-db/docs/A-Labs/lab1-db.md

 58. For "Participate in the package usage survey" select "No" and click "Continue".
 59. On the next screen you will select what software to install with the base install.
 There are 4 items we need, 3 of which should already be selected.
 Check the "SSH server" box and you should have all 4 you need as shown below:
 > ![softwareselection](/img/tasksel_first_0.png)
 60. Double check that you have all 4 selected - Debian desktop environment, GNOME, SSH server, and standard system utilities.
+Click "Continue".
+61. Select "Install GRUB boot loader" and click "Continue".
+62. For "Force GRUB installation to the EFI removable media path" select "Yes" and click "Continue". **NOTE** This is very important!
+You will be unable to boot to your external hard drive from the Seneca lab computers if this is not set correctly.
+63. For "Update NVRAM variables to automatically boot into Debian" select "No" and click "Continue". **NOTE** This is also very important!
+We must not alter the existing NVRAM settings on the Seneca lab computers!
+64. For "Run os-prober automatically to detect and boot other OSes" select "No" and click "Continue".
+65. Select "Finish the Installation" and click "Continue".
+66. For "Is the system clock set to UTC?" select "Yes" and click "Continue".
+67. Your system will now complete the installation.
+When it reboots, you will need to bring up the boot menu again, just like you did in step 2.
+This time, however, you will select your external SSD from the list of bootable drives.

 In this lab, you will learn how to install **Debian 12** to your SSD for use in the Seneca boot labs.
 **Please note that at this time the Seneca boot labs are in C2030, C2034, and C2036.
 You will only be able to boot to your SSDs in these labs.**